 Mussorgsky's much loved composition is brought to life with fantastical original animations that are suitable for all ages.
 In keeping with the art theme, each movement has a very distinctive style.
 The visuals debuted with the Bath Philharmonia (UK) in June 2017.
 Special thanks are due to collaborators Ken Priebe, Anna Czoski, and Bojana Dimitrovski.

-Bookings include The Bath Philharmonia, The Ann Arbor Symphony Orchestra, and the Northwest Symphony Orchestra.
+Bookings include The Bath Philharmonia, The Ann Arbor Symphony Orchestra, and the South Dakota Symphony Orchestra.

 About Dvořák’s Symphony No. 9 'From the New World'

 Featuring glorious landscape imagery from all across America, these visuals premiered with the Tucson Symphony Orchestra in December 2017.

 Each visual accompaniment is unique and for this piece a light touch was needed so that Dvořák’s well-loved music remains the focal point of the experience.
 The visuals simply depict a journey across the country with each movement centered on a broad theme.
 For the first movement the theme is water, the second features the desert night sky, the third introduces animals and spring flowers, and the final movement tours majestic mountains through the seasons and concludes our journey across The New World.

 This accompaniment features the work of remarkable landscape photographer, Tom Oord.